Mitsuma/Blender2.8-RenderButton/README.md

-# Blender2.8-RenderButton
+# Blender2.8x-RenderButton
-Adds a simple Render and Animation Button as well as Display Settings for Blender 2.80.
+Adds a simple Render and Animation Button as well as Display Settings for Blender 2.8x.
-Should work with any Blender 2.80 beta version.
+Should work with Blender 2.8x.
 Only tested on Windows10 64bit.

 # Preview: